 Julia Noordegraaf, Jasmijn van Gorp and myself presented a tutorial about using the CLARIAH Media Suite, showing the potential of using the automatic speech transcripts (ASR), retrieved from the Speech Recognition and Scholarly Research: Usability and Sustainability that are progressively being added to The Netherlands Institute for Sound & Vision audiovisual collection, and made available to researchers via the Media Suite.
 The tutorial showed, from a source and tool criticism perspective, how the Media Suite makes it possible to search AV content using the ASR transcripts.

 Participants were invited to reflect (using the tools provided for metadata inspection) on the consequences of doing research with automatic annotations which are constantly growing (but often “incomplete”), and cannot be 100% accurate.
 The DH2019 opening keynote by scholar Francis B. Nyamnjoh reflected precisely about the concept and feeling of “incompleteness,” and how incompleteness is natural and unavoidable in digital humanities.

 Online social media activity based on material produced by public broadcasters

 Bernhard Rieder and Thomas Poell (University of Amsterdam) exemplified how to do research about online social media activity based on material produced by public broadcasters.
-They explained how they extracted and used YouTube data (with one of the tools offered by the Digital methods initiative at the University of Amsterdam) in combination with broadcast programs from The Netherlands Institute for Sound and Vision’s archive, which is made available to researchers via the CLARIAH Media Suite.
+They explained how they extracted and used YouTube data (with one of the tools offered by the Digital methods initiative at the University of Amsterdam) in combination with broadcast programs from The Netherlands Institute for Sound & Vision’s archive, which is made available to researchers via the CLARIAH Media Suite.
 Their project on the European refugee crisis (from 2013), consisted of finding YouTube clips from public broadcasters by means of matching the automatic speech transcripts, and on the analysis of the related online social media activity.